 The first nearly universal factor for succeeding in India is to have an acknowledgment in the respective headquarters (of such global companies) that India should be evaluated on its own and that there are practically no surrogates to learn much from anywhere in the world.

 While most international managers do understand that India is a complex market, the sheer magnitude of its complexity (and diversity) is understood only by few.
 This complexity and diversity is not only limited to demographics, religion, and income strata, but also includes behavioural nuances, current and emerging aspirations, and social mores.

-A series of flying visits to India (and those too usually limited to Mumbai and Delhi), followed up by a plain vanilla market (and legal) research and a few anecdotal “first-hand” interactions with a few acquaintances in India is just not enough to make an entry strategy.
+A series of flying visits to India (and those too usually limited to Mumbai and Delhi), followed up by a plain vanilla market (and legal) research and a few anecdotal ‘first-hand’ interactions with acquaintances in India is not enough to base an entry strategy on.
 At best, such investigation can be useful in taking a ‘Go – No Go’ decision relating to entering India.

 A Multi-channel Strategy Is Key

-The second important factor to keep in mind is that India’s distribution & retail ecosystem is a somewhat unique mix of modern (than now include e-tail as well) and traditional.
-Even in 2019, as much as 89% of total merchandise retail spending in India is done through the traditional “mom & pop” stores (numbering around 16-17 million) that are spread across 5500 towns and about 600,000 villages.
-The share of modern “brick & mortar” stores is just about 8% and that of e-tail just about 3%.
+The second important factor to keep in mind is that India’s distribution & retail ecosystem is a somewhat unique mix of modern (now includes e-tail as well) and traditional.
+Even in 2019, as much as 89% of total merchandise retail spending in India is done through traditional ‘mom & pop’ stores (numbering around 16-17 million) that are spread across 5500 towns and about 600,000 villages.
+The share of modern ‘brick & mortar’ stores is just about 8% and that of e-tail just about 3%.
 More importantly, even by 2025, traditional retail channels will still account for nearly 82% of total merchandise consumption in India.